Yajra34/IPT101_Pinos/README.md

 ## Sample Code
 printf ( 'Hello World');
 ## How to Install
-- Step 1:Download the zip file or use git clone
+- Step 1: Download the zip file or use git clone